jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 ```

 ## 26 - Objects and the Dot
+**Objects** are name value pairs that are sitting in memory and have references to other things inside them like properties and methods.

 Object can have a primitive(string, boolean) and that will be called a **property**.
-It can have another object and it will also be property.
+It can have another object and it will also be a property.

 Object can also contain a function and it is called a **method**.
-Objects are name value pairs that are sitting in memory and have references to other things inside them like properties and methods.

 ```javascript
 var person = new Object();